Expert Advice on Slugging Your Skin

 After the Crisis

 Once the skin barrier has been repaired, you may still be looking for something extra.
 A botanical alternative to petroleum based products is going to be pomegranate sterols.
 Unlike petroleum jelly, pomegranate sterols can actually closely mimic cholesterol, a crucial part of our skin barrier that supports overall skin health.
 It is the reason the Biogel works so well.
-A hydrating spray which can also support the skin's microbiome and subsequently the skin barrier is Anna Lotan's Moisture Splash.
+A hydrating spray which can also support the skin's microbiome and subsequently the skin barrier is Anna Lotan's Moisture Splash or for more intensive hydration needs, the Missha Time Revolution.

 Ultimately, there are many reasons why our barrier can suffer.
 As mentioned, our barrier is naturally weaker at the end of the day vs the beginning of the day.
 It is weaker during menstruation.
 External and internal elements can cause it to falter.
 Exposure to sun or wind, even stress and diet can have an effect.
-Using barrier protective products, such as Roccoco’s Peptide Serum and Peptide Finisher which are applied last in your regimen, can ensure your skin barrier remains healthy.
-In addition to their own beneficial ingredients, both of these products act as ingredient enhancers.
-They increase the benefits from other products/ingredients used on the skin underneath them.
+Aging and everything that comes with it naturally causes our barrier to weaken so using barrier protective products containing the lipids found in our barrier: ceramides, cholesterol and free fatty acids becomes necessary to maintaining basic skin health.
 Most of the products I recommend as an esthetician work on specific issues but are also formulated to specifically support, repair and/or protect the skin barrier.
-It is something necessary in all skincare, not just during that time of crisis, but to prevent a crisis from occuring in the first place.
+It is something necessary in all skincare, not just during that time of crisis, but to prevent a crisis from occuring in the first place

 About the Author: